-48 IAS 17 Leases focuses, from the perspective of the lessee, on the identification of financing arrangements for the purchase of assets.
+49 IAS 17 Leases focuses, from the perspective of the lessee, on the identification of financing arrangements for the purchase of assets.
 Assets that arise from lease arrangements are dealt with in accordance with accounting requirements for PPE or investment property.
-From the lessor's perspective, a sale of an asset has occurred and there is no requirement in the current IAS 17 that would be influenced by the proposals included in this paper.
+From the lessor's perspective, a sale of an asset (for part of its life) has occurred and there is no requirement in IAS 17 that would be influenced by the proposals included in this paper.
+We anticipate that the same analysis would apply if the forthcoming leases Standard had been issued.